juanpc2018/Akai-S1000-Project/README.md

 16x Ti TMS44100DJ PCP 4063 IN -80 + 2x 74HC541 + 2x 74AC541 + 3x Res Net 4-101GB. </br>

 32MB of RAM is plenty for a single instrument. </br>
-A) you can download a very large SoundFont NugeKite and split the instruments,
+A) download a very large SoundFont like: Musyng Kite.sf2 and split the instruments,
-B) IF want a complete GM, GS or XG compatible SoundFont.sf2 with all 128 instruments + Drum </br>
+B) IF want a complete GM, GS or XG compatible SoundFont.sf2 with all 128 instruments + Drums </br>
 is possible to find and convert many different SoundFonts available Online. </br>
 older soundcards Sound Blasters and Advanced Gravis had 2MB, 4MB, 8MB upto 32MB soundfonts available. </br>
 some better than others... some 8MB were better than some 32MB, </br>